MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/UnitedKingdom/making-tax-digital-submit-vat-return.md

 [!INCLUDE[d365fin](../../includes/d365fin_md.md)] already supports submitting VAT returns to HMRC using the GovTalk service.
 From April, 2019 HMRC is switching to newer technology and communication mechanisms that required changes in [!INCLUDE[d365fin](../../includes/d365fin_md.md)].

 ## Making Tax Digital for VAT Capabilities in Dynamics 365 Business Central
-[!INCLUDE[d365fin](../../includes/d365fin_md.md)] has functionality to create VAT reports, called a VAT Return.
-The Making Tax Digital VAT features extend this foundational VAT capability to allow for communication with HMRC.

-The Making Tax Digital VAT extension lets you:
+In [!INCLUDE[d365fin](../../includes/d365fin_md.md)] you can use the VAT Return report for creating VAT reports.
+The Making Tax Digital VAT features extend this capability to communicate with HMRC.
+For example, the Making Tax Digital VAT extension lets you:

 * Retrieve VAT obligations from HMRC
 * Get reminded about VAT obligations that are approaching or already past due